 40 Degree Weather Outfits

 Now that we’ve broken down the basics, let’s get into some outfit inspo.
-I’m going to share a handful of outfits I’ve been wearing recently, and a few that are in my head to wear soon.
-I hope these help inspire you to make outfits out of things in your own closet!
-Here’s what to wear in 40-degree weather that warms up to 50 degrees or even 60 by the end of the day.
+I’ll share a handful of outfits I’ve worn recently, and a few that are in my head to wear soon.
+I hope these help inspire you to make outfits out of things in your own closet.

-Jeans and a short sleeve top
+Jeans and a sleeveless sweater

 Leggings and a tshirt